Dyno test ground

 Finger press measures shim stack stiffness at high deflection and ultra-high suspension speeds

-The finger press data measured stack deflections well beyond that limit up to a deflection of 0.06 inches equivalent to hitting a four inch bump at 200 mph.
+The finger press measured stack deflections well beyond the dyno test limit up to deflections of 0.06 inches equivalent to hitting a four inch bump at 200 mph.

-The finger press data verifies Shim ReStackor stack stiffness calculations and gives confidence in applying the calculations at extreme conditions well beyond the limit of conventional dyno testing.
+The finger press data verifies Shim ReStackor shim stack stiffness calculations, verifies the nonlinear stiffness behavior of shim stacks at high deflections and gives confidence applying Shim ReStackor calculations at extreme conditions well beyond the limits of conventional dyno testing.